Where is the Best Neighborhood to Stay in Prague?

 1. Old Town (Staré Město)

 cobblestone streets.
-Here, you’ll find iconic landmarks such as the Old Town Square, the astronomical clock,
+Here, it is possible to explore such elementary stops as the Old Square and the astronomical clock.

 and the famous Charles Bridge.
-Staying in this neighborhood provides easy access to historical sites, vibrant
+So, staying in this neighborhood will allow getting an access to historic places and a lively environment.

 2. Lesser Town (Malá Strana)

 Town but still within a short walking distance to major attractions.
-Staying here gives you a sense of
+It provides the feelings of continuing being anchored in a particular place besides contradicting with the concept of mobility.

 3. Vinohrady